 Sign up to get the latest from Gravy Analytics straight to your inbox.

-Using mobile location data to estimate event visits, about 1,510 people (traveling from places as varied as Pittsburgh, Nashville, Los Angeles and Portland) were in the Rachel, NV area for the event – numbers inline with those reported in the media.
+Using mobile location data to estimate event visits, about 1,510 people were in the Rachel, NV area for the event.
+We also know that attendees traveled from places as varied as Pittsburgh, Nashville, Los Angeles and Portland.
+These numbers, are in line with those reported in the media.
 Another 340 visited the Storm Area 51 Basecamp just down the road in Hiko, NV.

-Area 51 itself may remain a mystery, but the Storm Area 51 phenomenon proves that online activity often doesn’t equate to offline action.
-While Arby’s and Budweiser surely weren’t relying on Area 51 sales to make their Q3 numbers, marketers should proceed with caution when using social media signals in campaign planning.
-In the case of Storm Area 51, a whole lot of social media activity amounted to not much at all.
+In conclusion, Area 51 itself may remain a mystery.
+But the Storm Area 51 phenomenon proves that online activity often doesn’t equal offline action.
+Arby’s and Budweiser surely weren’t relying on Area 51 sales to make their Q3 numbers.
+That said, marketers should proceed with caution when using social media signals in campaign planning.
+In the case of Storm Area 51, for instance, a whole lot of social media activity amounted to not much at all.

-Every day, Gravy Analytics processes billions of anonymous, mobile location signals to create its industry-leading location intelligence.
+Every day, Gravy Analytics processes billions of pseudonymous, mobile location signals to create its industry-leading location intelligence.
 What could location analytics tell you about your business, your customers, and the competition?

 6 Benefits of Location Data